helidon-io/helidon/docs/se/webserver/webserver.md

 #### JSON-B Support

-The WebServer supports the [JSON-B specification][json-b-specification].
-When this support is enabled, Java objects will be serialized to and deserialized from JSON automatically using [Yasson][yasson], an implementation of the [JSON-B specification][json-b-specification-2].
+The WebServer supports the [JSON-B specification](http://json-b.net/).
+When this support is enabled, Java objects will be serialized to and deserialized from JSON automatically using [Yasson][yasson], an implementation of the [JSON-B specification][json-b-specifica].

 ##### Maven Coordinates